 The direct conversion of solar energy into electricity using photovoltaic technology has become widespread.
 The principle of solar cell operation is shown in Figure 3.
 Photovoltaic generation of electricity is based on the photoelectric effect, i.e. the emission of electrons when exposed to the sunlight.
 The highest efficiency of the process has been achieved using various semi-conductors, starting with silicon (Table 1).

 Fig. 3.
-Principle of Solar cell operation
+PV solar cell operation

 1. Solar panels; 2.
 Inverter; 3.
 Electric box; 4.
 Home power; 5.
 Battery; 6.
 Utility grid; 7.
 Glass cover; 8.
 Anti-refl ective coating; 9.
 Front contact grid (negative electrode); 10. n-type semiconductor (silicon with phosphorus); 11. p-n junction; 12. p-type semiconductor (silicon with boron); 13.
 Back contact (positive electrode); 14.
 Electrical circuit